Poojitha-Batchu/spark-project/README.md

 URL: https://www.kaggle.com/datasets/new-york-city/nypd-motor-vehicle-collisions

-• Understanding the dataset:
-There are 2 relevant dataset files are files:
+• Understanding the dataset:  There are 2 relevant dataset files are files

-• MVCollisionsData Dictionary_20190813_ERD.xlsx - 98 KB
+• MVCollisionsData Dictionary_20190813_ERD.xlsx - 98 KB.
       -      This Excel file consists of 4 sheets - Database Info, Column Info, Diagram & Dataset Revision History
       -      Database Info sheet: Lists the 3 tables

 • MV-Collisions - Crash: contains details on the Motor Vehicle Collisions crash event.
 Data for only this table is available.
   MV-Collisions - Vehicle: contains details on each vehicle involved in the crash.
 Nodata available